 Charged with Computer Crime in New Jersey?

-My name is Anthony N. Palumbo, and I am a former prosecutor, current criminal defense lawyer, and partner at the law firm of Palumbo & Renaud.
-If you've been charged with a computer or internet crime in New Jersey, you need a skilled Computer Crime Lawyer on your side.
+My name is Anthony N. Palumbo, and I am a former prosecutor, current criminal defense lawyer, and partner at The Law Offices of Anthony N. Palumbo.
+If you’ve been charged with a computer or internet crime in New Jersey, you need a skilled Computer Crime Lawyer on your side.
 Contact me for a free and confidential consultation through the email form on my website or at 1-866-664-8118.
-With over 35 years of experience as a prosecutor and criminal defense attorney, I know which defenses will work for you, and I'm ready to aggressively defend your rights.
+With over 35 years of experience as a prosecutor and criminal defense attorney, I know which defenses will work for you, and I’m ready to aggressively defend your rights.

 Computer criminal activity

 The offense of computer criminal activity encompasses a broad range of activity, but generally occurs when a person, purposely and knowingly, and without authorization, accesses or interferes with data or computer systems.
 More specifically, section 2C:20-25 of the New Jersey Code of Criminal Justice provides that:

 - it’s a third degree crime for a person to access any data, computer storage medium, computer program or software, computer equipment, computer system, or computer network;

 - it’s a second degree crime for a person to alter, damage, or destroy any data, computer storage medium, computer program or software, computer equipment, computer system, or computer network, or to deny, disrupt, or impair computer services, including access to any part of the internet, that are available to other users of the computer services;